danielvtan/vimdo/readme.md

 - [ ] vim: delete from cursor to end of word (d+w)
 - [ ] sync: to a web app
 - [ ] sync: to a mobile app
+- [ ] ux: delete task on backspace if the task is empty
+- [ ] ux: autosave when pressing ctrl+s